HKN-HACKATHON/docs/guides/01_git.md

 git clone https://github.com/user/repository
 ```

 Be aware that source control web sites, such as Github, will require you to authenticate yourself in case you’re trying to clone a private repository.
-To setup this authentication, you can check at the tutorial on this link [https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/about-authentication-to-github](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/about-authentication-to-github) or use the [Github Desktop Application](https://docs.github.com/en/desktop/installing-and-authenticating-to-github-desktop/installing-github-desktop) on this link [https://docs.github.com/en/desktop/installing-and-authenticating-to-github-desktop/authenticating-to-github-in-github-desktop](https://docs.github.com/en/desktop/installing-and-authenticating-to-github-desktop/authenticating-to-github-in-github-desktop)
+To setup this authentication, you can check the tutorial on this link [https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/about-authentication-to-github](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/about-authentication-to-github) or use the [Github Desktop Application](https://docs.github.com/en/desktop/installing-and-authenticating-to-github-desktop/installing-github-desktop) on this link [https://docs.github.com/en/desktop/installing-and-authenticating-to-github-desktop/authenticating-to-github-in-github-desktop](https://docs.github.com/en/desktop/installing-and-authenticating-to-github-desktop/authenticating-to-github-in-github-desktop)

 ### **3\.
 Staging and Committing Changes**

-The creation of a snapshot is managed by the use of the *stage* and *commit* commands, respectively to select a file that will be included in the commit and to create this commit.
+The creation of a snapshot is managed by the use of the *add* and *commit* commands, respectively to select files that will be included in the commit and to finalize the commit.

 ```shell
 git add <file-name> # Select a file to add to the commit